 Family owned South Australian mushroom farm

-The crop grows in large refrigerated rooms, where the Rogers can precisely control light, heat and humidity and ensure completely sterile conditions.
+The crop grows in large refrigerated rooms, where the Rogers family and their team can precisely control light, heat and humidity and ensure completely sterile conditions.
 It takes a couple of weeks for the compost to grow the roots (called mycelium).
 Careful temperature and humidity control enable full growth.

 A couple of weeks later, tiny mushrooms come through the peat moss.
 The Rogers’ also recycle the spent compost as soil conditioner and garden mulch.